section-engineering-education/engineering-education/content/articles/implementing-bagging-algorithms-in-python/index.md

 The accuracy score is high, showing that the bagging algorithms increase the model accuracy score.
 It also prevents model overfitting.

 ### Conclusion
 This tutorial guided a reader on how to implement bagging algorithms in Python.
-We discussed the difference between bagging and boosting.
-We also went through all the steps involved in bagging, with a clear illustration of how each step works.
+We discussed the difference between Bagging and boosting.
+We also went through all the steps involved in Bagging, clearly illustrating how each step works.

 Furthermore, we built a diabetes classification model using both a single algorithm and bagging algorithms.
 The bagging algorithms produced a model with a higher accuracy score, indicating that bagging algorithms are best suited for building better models.